-We are currently undertaking the EIA and preparing the planning application for Glen Noe Hydro Scheme, a 2MW proposal located near Taynuilt in Argyll & Bute.
-Appointed by RWE Innogy UK (RWE), Arcus has undertaken the majority of the EIA in-house, including the following:
+Arcus were commissioned to undertake the EIA and prepare the planning application for Glen Noe Hydro Scheme, a 2MW proposal located within the Glen Noe Estate, near Loch Etive in the west of Scotland.
+Appointed by RWE Innogy UK (RWE), Arcus undertook the majority of the EIA in-house, including the following:

 - Hydrology and hydro-geomorphology